 Seek an explanation, examine and record accurately in records and complete body maps (Appendix 1: Body Maps) note any features of abuse e.g. bruises on face and ‘soft’ areas, bruises in clusters or imprints

 Professionals should explain at this stage why, in cases of bruising in infants who are not independently mobile, additional concern, questioning and examination are required.
-The decision to refer to children’s services should be explained to the parents or carers frankly and honestly.
-Provide Parental leaflet “Bruising in Infants who are not independently mobile”.
+The requirement to refer to children’s services should be explained to the parents or carers frankly and honestly.
+Provide Parental leaflet “Bruising in Infants who are not independently mobile” SSCP Bruising-leaflet.pdf

 Parents should not be given the responsibility of making arrangements to seek medical advice themselves.

-Children’s Services should take any referral made under this protocol as requiring further multi-agency enquiry.
-Children’s services will convene a Strategy discussion involving police and health.
+Children’s services must make any referral made under this protocol as requiring further multi-agency enquiry.
+Children’s services will convene a strategy discussion involving police and health.
 This multi-agency discussion will decide whether to initiate S47 enquiries.

 This investigation must also include a detailed history from the parent/carer, review of past medical history and family history including any previous reports of bruising, and enquiry about vulnerabilities within the family.

-On receipt of referral Children’s Services will arrange a safeguarding medical examination which will take place within 24 hours.
+On receipt of the referral children’s services will arrange a safeguarding medical examination which will take place as soon as possible and always within 24 hours.
 Where a history of previous child protection concerns is present this information should be shared with the examining paediatrician.

-Children’s Services should refer cases to the on call locality Community Paediatric Teams (weekdays) or on call Paediatrician at the local hospital (after working hours, weekends or bank holidays).
+Children’s services should refer cases to the on call locality Community Paediatric Teams (weekdays) or on call Paediatrician at the local hospital (after working hours, weekends or bank holidays).
+See Appendix 2

 As far as possible, parents or carers should be included in the decision-making process unless to do so would jeopardise information gathering or pose a further risk to the child.
 Where consent is refused management direction should be sought.